elfege/Thermostat-Manager/README.md

 # Thermostat-Manager
-This app allows you to control your thermostat in parallel with "A.I.
-Thermostat Set Point Manager" or can also work as a stand alone app too.
-It also allows you to manage the shenanigans of a heat pump in parallel with a regular electric heater.
+This app allows you to manage a thermostat settings in many ways, using contact sensors rules for both windows (to save power) and inside doors (to coordinate with other thermostats states), a bed sensor that can be made of a DIY touchpad set under your bed and working with contact capability or a simple button to signal the app that you want your sleeping settings to be on.
+This app can also control some DIY windows with switch capability and open those windows when the weather is favorable.